nessjs/ness/README.md

 - 💨 Global CDN (CloudFront) for speedy delivery of your site's assets
 - ✨ Custom domains with HTTPS (SSL)
 - 🔒 Security headers that follow best practices
-- 🤖 Automatically detects your static site framework (Gatsby, Next.js, etc.)
+- 🤖 Automatically detects static site frameworks (Gatsby, Next.js, etc.)
+- ⚛️ Works with single page applications (include the `--spa` flag to redirect 404s)
 - 👀 (Coming soon) Pull request previews (powered by GitHub Actions)

 ## Getting Started

 Ness ships with two commands: `deploy` and `destroy`.
 By default, the `deploy` command will stand up a simple S3 website and output the site URL.
 Running `destroy` will tear it down and put your AWS account back in the state that it was prior to `deploy`.

-On deploy, Ness will attempt to detect your static site framework and publish the appropriate build output directory.
+On deploy, Ness will attempt to detect any static site frameworks and publish the appropriate build output directory.
 If Ness is unable to detect which framework you're using, or you haven't built your site, `deploy` will fail with an error that should point you in the right direction.

 ### AWS Credentials